 - Applicants are Sephardic Jews of Portuguese descent and are adult or emancipated under Portuguese law;

 - Applicants not have been convicted, pursuant final judgment of sentence, for committing a crime punishable with a maximum prison sentence equal to or exceeding three years, under Portuguese law.

-There has been a strong uptake of this citizenship pathway with 1800 successful applicants in 2017 alone.
-While the process has certainly been smoothed out from its original form, the process is necessarily vague given the historical timescales and is subject to the final discretionary approval of the Minister of Justice.
-Given these facts we strongly suggest using a reputable and effective local immigration partner to maximise your chances of easily achieving a successful outcome.
+There has been a strong uptake of the Sephardic citizenship pathway with 1800 successful applicants in 2017 alone.
+The Minister of Justice has final discretionary approval over the process.
+Portugal’s Sephardic citizenship process has been streamlined from its original form.
+In spite of this, it is still necessarily vague given the historical timescales.
+Given these facts, we strongly suggest using a reputable and effective local immigration partner.
+This will maximise your chances of easily achieving a successful outcome.